runwiththerhythm/gig_vault/README.md

 - I would like to thank;
 The [Code Institute](https://codeinstitute.net) for their learning materials and project assignment.
-My Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) and my Nescot college facilitators Johnathan Jacobson and [komal Karir](https://github.com/Komals-Code4All) for their support throughout development of this project.
+My Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) and my Nescot college facilitators Johnathan Jacobson and [Komal Karir](https://github.com/Komals-Code4All) for their support throughout development of this project.